Civil parish: General abolition of anomalies

 The end of manorial courts coincided with growing agricultural innovation, fragmentation of land ownership and housing growth.
 The church and vestries were reluctant to bring boundaries up to date.
 This meant such anomalies were irrelevant nuisances with a real economic cost in distance of administration and confusion.
-They began to be remedied nationally in statute by Parliament in the early 19th century in the Poor Law Reforms of 1834, and was more widely in 1844 when an Act moved most parishes which were partly or wholly in an alien county.
+They began to be remedied nationally in statute by Parliament in the early 19th century in the Poor Law Reforms of 1834, and was more widely in 1844 when the Counties (Detached Parts) Act 1844 moved most parishes which were partly or wholly in an alien county.
 The remaining exclaves of counties were transferred in the 1890s and in 1931, with one exception: an exclave of Tetworth, surrounded by Cambridgeshire, was removed in 1965 from Huntingdonshire.

 Other acts, including the Divided Parishes and Poor Law Amendment Act 1882 eliminated instances of civil parishes being split between counties, so that by 1901 Stanground in Huntingdonshire and the Isle of Ely was the last example; it was split into two parishes, one in each county, in 1905.

 The Church of England has only abolished these where locally incepted (under the Anglican and the Catholic principle of subsidiarity).
 This means it has essentially kept, often divided in urban areas, the original parishes.
-The Church's main website now has an accessible map, showing parish boundaries church-by-church.
+The Church's main website has an accessible map, showing parish boundaries church-by-church.